galaxyproject/galaxy-hub/content/news/2023-12-22-esg-wp3-update/index.md

 * Pulsar endpoints integration
 * OS image and PostgreSQL updates.

-Finally, in order to enable other workflow engines to access and leverage the European Pulsar Network, we are going to implement support for the GA4GH Task Execution Service, as a proof of concept, allowing other services to submit jobs via TES to Pulsar and therefore to the European Pulsar Network.
+Finally, in order to enable other workflow engines to access and leverage the a Pulsar Network, we are going to implement support for the GA4GH Task Execution Service, as a proof of concept, allowing other services to submit jobs via TES to Pulsar.
 The Task Execution Service (TES) API is an effort to define a standardized schema and API for describing batch execution tasks.
 A task defines a set of input files, a set of containers and commands to run, a set of output files, and some logging and metadata.

 <div class="center">
 <div class="img-sizer" style="width: 40%">